TonyPhipps/Games/Magic/cardconjurer.md

 # AI Prompt
-Render art at the full size of a Magic: the Gathering card plus 1/8 inch to account for bleed edge for printing.
-The art should be in the style of older Magic cards, and should depict ....
+Render art for a Magic: The Gathering proxy.
+It should be just the art, sized as a full Magic card size, plus space for a 1/8 bleed edge, to make the card more printable.
+The art style should be similar to those used in early Magic cards.
+The art should depict....

+OR

+Render art for a Magic: The Gathering proxy.
+It should be just the art, no card frame.
+The art style should be similar to those used in early Magic cards.
+The art should depict....